FAQs and Resources

 We have put together some frequently asked questions and resources to help you navigate the world of Brexit-IP.

-What date is Brexit day or when we will exit Europe?
+What date is Brexit day or when will the UK exit the EU?

 This very much depends on whether there is a Brexit deal.
-If there is no Brexit deal then the UK will leave Europe on the 29th March 2019 with the plans put in place by the UK Government for EUTMs and RCDs coming into effect on that date.
-However should a Brexit deal be struck then there will be a further transition period running until December 2020.
+If there is no Brexit deal then the UK will leave Europe on the 31st October 2019 with the plans put in place by the UK Government for EUTMs and RCDs coming into effect on that date.
+If a deal is struck, which could be anytime between now and the 31st October 2019, then it is likely that there will be a further transition period running until December 2020.
 What happens after this date will be down to the agreement between the UK and the EU.

 What are the differences between the withdrawal agreement that was approved by cabinet and the ‘no deal’ scenario for IP rights?